UWillC/zabbix/README.md

 # zabbix
-Zabbix how to and templates
+Zabbix monitoring solution how to and some templates.